The Ringbanger

-"The Ringbanger" was the 16th episode of the first season of the TV series M*A*S*H. It originally aired on January 21, 1973.
+"The Ringbanger" is the 16th episode of the first season of the TV series M*A*S*H. It originally aired on January 21, 1973 on CBS.

-Hawkeye and Trapper try to have Colonel Buzz Brighton (Leslie Nielsen), an officer with a high casualty record, sent back to America by convincing him that he is insane.
+In this episode, Hawkeye and Trapper try to have Colonel Buzz Brighton (Leslie Nielsen), an officer with a high casualty record, sent back to America by convincing him that he is insane.

 Plot

 Hawkeye and Trapper conspire to take down Colonel Buzz Brighton, a West Pointer who has accumulated twice as many casualties while only gaining half as much ground as other commanders.
 (This was the first of several such attempts by Hawkeye.)
 In an effort to have the colonel relieved of command, they convince him that Frank Burns is a homosexual and that Henry Blake is an alcoholic who is having a sordid affair with the promiscuous Margaret Houlihan.

 These stories achieve the purpose of rendering Hawkeye and Trapper the only two people in camp Buzz can be sure are trustworthy.
 A little manipulation and some conveniently timed events add some apparent proof to these claims.
 For example, when Buzz is drinking with them in the Swamp, they leave a pair of gold high-heeled shoes by Frank's bed.
 Later, Frank tries to check Buzz's leg to see if it is healing properly, and he is rebuffed by Buzz, who suspects that he has romantic or sexual intentions.

 When Margaret becomes suspicious, Hawkeye and Trapper tell her that Buzz is suffering from low self-esteem and hint that he needs intimate contact with a woman to prove he is still a man.
 While he is alone with Margaret, Hawkeye and Trapper get Henry Blake very drunk, give him a pistol (telling him that he needs to take a firearms qualification test), arrange for him to walk in on Buzz and Margaret, and encourage an angry, drunken response from Henry.

 Throughout the episode, they undertake more subtle measures to try to convince him that, among these people he cannot trust, he is going mad.
 Such measures include switching his tent, leaving him confused about whether it has been there the whole time; and telling him to drink his glass of milk that he so fervently asked for despite his never having asked for a glass of milk.
 Finally, convinced that there must be something wrong with him, Buzz is shipped back stateside.

 In this episode's tag, Hawkeye makes a reference to "the Dick Haymes look."
 Haymes was a handsome pop singer in the 1940s and '50s, primarily remembered today for his appearance in the 1945 film musical State Fair.